REFEDS/eduperson/eduperson-202001.md

 definition (using the syntax specified by RFC4512):

 ```
-( 1.3.6.1.4.1.250.3.15 NAME \'labeledURIObject\' SUP top AUXILIARY
+( 1.3.6.1.4.1.250.3.15 NAME 'labeledURIObject' SUP top AUXILIARY

           MAY labeledURI )
 ```

-*Example applications for which this attribute would be useful *
+*Example applications for which this attribute would be useful*

 white pages

-*Example (LDIF Fragment) *
+*Example (LDIF Fragment)*

 eduPersonOrgUnitDN: ou=Potions, o=Hogwarts, dc=hsww, dc=wiz

 *Syntax: *distinguishedName;*Indexing:*eq

 ### 2.2.6. eduPersonPrimaryAffiliation
-(defined in eduPerson 1.0); *OID:*1.3.6.1.4.1.5923.1.1.1.5
+(defined in eduPerson 1.0); *OID:* 1.3.6.1.4.1.5923.1.1.1.5

 *RFC4512 definition *

 ```
 ( 1.3.6.1.4.1.5923.1.1.1.5
-          NAME \'eduPersonPrimaryAffiliation\'
+          NAME 'eduPersonPrimaryAffiliation'
-          DESC \'eduPerson per Internet2 and EDUCAUSE\'
+          DESC 'eduPerson per Internet2 and EDUCAUSE'
           EQUALITY caseIgnoreMatch
-          SYNTAX \'1.3.6.1.4.1.1466.115.121.1.15\' SINGLE-VALUE )
+          SYNTAX '1.3.6.1.4.1.1466.115.121.1.15' SINGLE-VALUE )
 ```

-*Application utility class:*standard; *\# of values: *single
+*Application utility class:*standard; *# of values:* single

 *Definition*

-Specifies the person\'s primary relationship to the institution in broad categories such as student, faculty, staff, alum, etc. (See controlled vocabulary).
+Specifies the person's primary relationship to the institution in broad categories such as student, faculty, staff, alum, etc. (See controlled vocabulary).